GiulianoSpaghetti/WheelOfNumFortune.Material/README.md

 ## Using the dark theme

-For using the dark theme on debian the app must be recompiled adding the parameter RequestedThemeVariant with the value Dark at the App.xaml file.
+For using the dark theme on debian the app must be recompiled adding the parameter RequestedThemeVariant with the value Dark at the Application node to the App.xaml file.

 ## Windows